Investing With a Gender Lens

 Boys & Girls Club of New Haven - to support ASCEND, a college readiness and career awareness project targeting up to 25 girl club members, ages 9-17, and to support Emerging Young Leaders, a mentorship program for girls

-Bridges - To support effective case management and educational services for young, pregnant women and their partners through the delivery of information on the physical, biological, social, emotional and financial impacts of pregnancy on young women.
-The program will include childbirth classess and education on the prevention of unplanned pregnancies.
+Bridges - To support effective case management and educational services for young, pregnant women and their partners through the delivery of information on the physical, biological, social, emotional, and financial impacts of pregnancy on young women.
+The program will include childbirth classes and education on the prevention of unplanned pregnancies.

 Christian Community Action - support for the advocacy efforts of Mothers for Justice, a coalition of New Haven women, at the state and federal levels to change the Temporary Assistance for Needy Families (TANF) Program so that more families are able to become self-sufficient.